RISC-V-on-FPGA/riscv/README.md

 - [ ] Make LD work
 - [ ] Implement Data Hazard Detection
 - [ ] Implement register file forwarding (If we have data hazard after 4 cycles, it does not work)
+- [ ] Add so PC carries through all stages to make debugging easier

 # Checklist
 ## Shifts